 As blood sugar levels drop, insulin levels drop, and the pancreas produces the hormone glucagon and nutrients stored in the fat cells are released to the blood and used for energy.
 The management of this blood sugar rise and drop is important.
-If blood sugar levels go to high insulin feeds the muscle cells and deposits excess into fat cells.
-If insulin levels go too low, the muscle cells are being under fed.
+If blood sugar levels go too high insulin feeds the muscle cells and deposits excess into fat cells.
+If insulin levels go too low, the muscle cells are being underfed.
 A slow rise in blood sugar provides good nutrition to the muscles and a slow drop allows glucagon to take from the fat cells.
 Timing your exercise to this blood sugar decline allows the muscles to receive from the fat cells more effectively.
 It is important to never exercise without having at least one meal left in your day so that muscles can recuperate from exercise.

-Long term success managing weight starts with the right approach.
+Long-term success in managing weight starts with the right approach.
 If you are overweight, the real problem is that you have too much body fat for how much muscle you possess.
 A body composition solution is needed, not just a weight loss diet.
 Your goal should be to lose fat without losing muscle or sacrificing your health in the process.
 To maintain your results your eating habits must develop lifelong character.
 Low carbohydrate diets provide initial weight loss, but at the high cost of losing muscle and reducing metabolism.
 They are inadequate sources of fuel to support exercise activity, which is vital in maintaining good health.
-The risks to your health long term make low carbohydrate diet's poor solutions for life long weight management.
+The risks to your health long term make low carbohydrate diet's poor solutions for lifelong weight management.

 This article first appeared in: